krishnakum88git/integ/src/our-plans/harmony-hmo-snp.md

 subTitle: Integra Managed Care’s (HMO SNP) Harmony
 slug: 2019-harmony-hmo-snp
 introduction:
-    title: Harmony
+    title: Integra Harmony (HMO SNP)
-    body: Integra Managed Care’s (HMO SNP) Harmony Plan is for beneficiaries who qualify for Medicare and Medicaid, better known as dual eligible.
+    body: "You may enroll in Integra Harmony (HMO SNP), if you meet the following criteria:"
+    size: lg
+    points:
+      - Have both Medicare Parts A and B and full Medicaid benefits (QMB+ and SLMB+)
+      - Live in our service area of Bronx, Kings, New York, Queens or Nassau counties in New York
+      - Not have End Stage Renal Disease (ESRD)
     action:
       text: Download Plan Summary
       icon: file-download